Train Large, Deploy Compact: Structured Compression for Compact Low-Rank Adaptation: Introduction

-In this work, aiming to obtain a low-rank adaptation at the end of post-training, we propose \textit{PrunedLoRA}, enabling full-parameter learning while dynamically pruning the initial weights from an over-parameterized space.
-Unlike existing methods focusing on a fixed low-rank budget, PrunedLoRA enjoys the freedom of learning from over-parameterized spaces while converging to lightweight low-rank adapters for inference efficiency.
-For the theoretical analysis of structured pruning, we consider a toy model of self-attention \citep{vaswani2017attention} and provably show that gradient-based pruning is more robust to weight perturbations in terms of overall loss than activation-based pruning approaches.
-We further show that this intuition extends to broader contexts.
+In this work, with the goal of narrowing the gap between LoRA and full fine-tuning, we propose \textit{PrunedLoRA}, a structured pruning framework for learning compact low-rank adapters from an over-parameterized adapter space.
+Unlike existing methods that operate under a fixed low-rank budget throughout training, \textit{PrunedLoRA} begins training in a more expressive adapter space and progressively compresses it into a lightweight final adapter.
+A key advantage of \textit{PrunedLoRA} is that it remains effective across different memory regimes: under practical memory constraints, it yields stronger compact adapters than LoRA and its variants at the same deployment rank; when larger initialization ranks are affordable, it can further narrow the gap to full fine-tuning.
+The latter regime is particularly relevant when the objective is not merely to minimize one-time training cost, but to obtain the strongest possible compact adapter for deployment.
+In multi-tenant serving settings, the long-term inference footprint of many task-specific adapters can outweigh the training budget, which makes higher-quality compact adapters especially valuable \citep{punica,slora,lora_without_regret}.
+For the theoretical analysis of structured pruning, we consider a toy model of self-attention \citep{vaswani2017attention} and show that gradient-based pruning is more robust to weight perturbations in terms of overall loss than activation-based pruning in this stylized setting.
+We further discuss how the same intuition may extend to broader contexts.
 In addition, we provide a fine-grained analysis of pruning selection and weight update for weight matrices in a second-order gradient-based pruning strategy, which deepens the understanding of the pruning metric (the ``saliency" term in Eq.
-5 of \cite{hassibi1992second}) in the class of second-order pruning methods.
+5 of \cite{hassibi1992second}) in this class of second-order pruning methods.

 We summarize our contribution as follows: